Skip to content Accessibility statement

 Campus east nature walk

-Communicating with students about our Student Protection Plan
+Communicating and engaging with students about the Student Protection Plan

 Members of staff are made aware of the implications of our Student Protection Plan, and the University’s obligations to the protection of students’ rights as consumers.
 This is highlighted when staff are proposing substantial programme changes, withdrawal or suspension.
 The University has fully engaged with the OfS requirements in relation to having due regard to consumer protection law for students in developing its policies, procedures and terms and conditions.
 Our students have access to independent advice on their rights, and our policy and procedure, from the University of York Students’ Union.

-The University Teaching Committee, which includes student representation, annually reviews and approves the Student Protection Plan.
+University Education Committee, which includes student representation, annually reviews and approves the Student Protection Plan.
+Any amendments with the exception of minor corrections (changes to titles/dates/figures etc) will involve engagement with the Students’ Union.

 Any feedback on this plan should be directed to academic-quality-admin@york.ac.uk, in the first instance.